Responsibility vs. FaultBy Dr. Margaret Paul

 Fault implies that you are the cause of a situation.

 Your ego - your programmed wounded self - believes that you have control over other peoples' feelings and behavior, and over the outcome of things.
 Because the wounded self is deeply devoted to trying to control people and events in order to feel safe, you have to believe that things are your fault in order to continue to believe that you have control.
 This is where feelings of guilt and shame come from.
 You feel guilty when you tell yourself that you have done something wrong, and you feel shamed when you tell yourself that you are inherently flawed in some way.
 These feelings are always the result of believing that you are the cause of others' feelings and behavior - that you pull the strings on how others feel and behave.

 If you say, "It's my fault that she asked for a divorce.
 If I hadn't worked so much, she wouldn't have left," you are really saying that your choices CAUSED her choices.
 But not all women would leave because their husbands work a lot.
 While it is not your fault that your wife left, it is your responsibility that you chose to work so much, just as it is her responsibility that she chose to leave.

-Nothing that happens outside of yourself is your fault.
+Nothing that happens outside of yourself is your fault - other than deliberately trying to hurt others.
 However, all of your choices and responses are your responsibility.

 For example, Al, one of my clients, sought my help when his wife, Allison, informed him that she was leaving the marriage.
 Al had chosen to be mostly controlling in his marriage.
 He chose to respond to situations that he didn't like with anger and blame, hoping to have control over getting Allison to do what he wanted her to do.
 When something didn't go his way or Allison did something he didn't want her to do, he would yell, threaten, and demean her.